 Human Access Project

-Wouldn’t it be great if everyone in Portland could actually get into the Willamette River?
-Simply stroll down to the water’s edge, wade out into it, and swim or paddle around if they wanted – in a safe, public area?
-That’s the goal of the newly formed not for profit organization, Human Access Project.
+Wouldn’t it be great if people in Portland could actually get into the Willamette River?
+Simply stroll down to the water’s edge, wade out into it, and swim or paddle around to their heart's content in a safe, public area?
+It's time we did something about that.
+And that’s what our not-for-profit organization, Human Access Project, is all about.

-In short, the Human Access Project is driven to promote activating the Willamette River for recreational use that considers all the cridders that live and love the water including humans.
+In short, the Human Access Project is driven to promote activating the Willamette River for recreational use that considers all the critters that live and love the water, including humans.

 Human Access Project Mission

-The Human Access Project has three concentric goals:
+The Human Access Project vision is simple: a city in love with its river.
+This grassroots not-for-profit group has three concentric goals:

-Human Access Project was conceived in November 2010, when founder Will Levenson began organizing an event called “The Big Float.”
-The Big Float (TBF) is a group inner tube float of the Willamette River in downtown Portland, Oregon.
-The idea behind TBF is that by getting a large number of people in the water in an easy visible way would be a powerful statement to demonstrate to Portlanders that the Willamette is safe to swim in and vicerally change peoples experience with the Willamette River.
+Human Access Project (HAP) was conceived in November 2010 when founder Will Levenson began organizing an event called “The Big Float.”
+The Big Float (TBF) is a group innertube float and after-party on the Willamette River in downtown Portland, Oregon.
+The idea behind TBF is to get a large number of people in the water in an enjoyable way and make a powerful statement showing Portlanders and our city government that the Willamette is safe for human recreation.
+In short, to transform our relationship with the Willamette River.